Airomarto/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 5 - This is to display all content (including hidden files) in a current directory with user id and group id in a long forma
-Task 6 - This script to make a directory my_first_directory in /tmp/ directory Task 7 - This is to move the file betty from /tmp/ to /tmp/my_first_directory
+Task 6 - This script to make a directory my_first_directory in /tmp/ directory Task 7 - This is to move the file betty from /tmp/ to /tmp/my_first_directory Task 8 - This is to delete betty from /tmp/my_first_directory